bitsofcotton/p0/README.md

 hyperbolic triangular function complemented region, and the series they have countable number elements has the description for n elements, sqrt(n) sample blocks division in whole.
 The division itself is not only exists but also there might be multiple of them, so if the first point is the same condition, they're virtually measurable.
+So this predictor adds such measurable condition softly.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing